-Kinship Care Learning Hubs are similar to our other Learning Hubs but are specially designed to help children in who are being cared for by a relative that is not their parent due to issues with drugs or alcohol.
+Kinship Care Learning Hubs are similar to our other Learning Hubs but are specially designed to help children who are being cared for by a relative that is not their parent.
 In these circumstances we work in conjunction with other agencies such as the health and social care partnership and colleges to provide a comprehensive package of support to both the children and the carer.

 QuESTS This project aims to provide Qualifications for Every Student through Tutor Support.
 Some children do not attend school for a variety of reasons (including mental/physical health issues), and are at risk of leaving school with no qualifications.
 By providing more intense tuition, our goal is to support these children to attain qualifications that will allow them to move on to a positive destination after school.

-Our Mission is to have a significant impact on the lives of socially and economically disadvantaged children.
+Our Mission is to have a significant impact on the lives of children and young people who need it most.
 We inspire achievement and build confidence by using trained volunteer tutors to work with children on a one-to-one basis so that they can get the most out of the education system.